-Hello Mamas, are you one of those wondering how to survive long car rides with toddlers in preparation for your next vacation?
+Hello Mamas, are you one of those wondering how to survive long car rides with toddlers in preparation for your next family road trip?

-Let me share with you 12 helpful tips that we personally apply when embarking on a long car journey with our small kids aged 3 1/2 and 1 1/2.
+Let me share with you 15 best road trip tips that we personally apply when embarking on a long road trip with our little kids aged 3 1/2 and 1 1/2.

 We’ve already made a couple of long trips before, but with only one toddler in tow.
-It was challenging, but a long car journey with two toddlers is even more so!
+It was challenging, but a long car journey with two young kids is even more so!

 But don’t be discourage Mamas (and Papas)!
-Surviving a long car ride with toddlers is definitely possible with prayer, planning, and a positive outlook.
+Surviving a long car trip with toddlers is definitely possible with prayer, planning, and a positive outlook.

 How To Survive Long Car Rides With Toddlers

 Surviving long car rides with toddlers is definitely possible, albeit challenging.
 Start by dressing kids with super comfortable clothes, then make sure to bring more snacks, don’t forget to bring water, and stop every 2-3 hours and let the kids move around.
 Moreover, don’t forget to have some plastic bags, too, just in case one of the kids vomit, and make sure Mama seats with the kids in the backseat for maximum supervision.
 A tablet is also helpful in entertaining the kids, as well as listening to children’s songs, playing with one of their favorite toys, and playing games with them.
-Don’t forget the first aid kit and plan an overnight stopover.
-Lastly, don’t expect your trip to be tantrum-free to avoid disappointment.
+Don’t forget the first aid kit, plan an overnight stopover, and don’t expect your trip to be tantrum-free to avoid disappointment.
+Consider slow travel, and lastly, make your car travel-friendly.

 1. Dress The Kids With Super Comfortable Clothes.